 You can select the desired file type from the 'Files of type' drop down inside the Open dialog box.

-When choosing 'All CLIO measurements files' then the Open dialog will display all5 SYSTEM OPERATIONS AND SETTINGS63 available files otherwise they can be filtered by type like MLS Files (\.mls, \.mlsi).
+When choosing 'All CLIO measurements files' then the Open dialog will display all available files otherwise they can be filtered by type like MLS Files (.mls, .mlsi).